janikkreit/ParticleAI/README.md

 The simulation files must saperated in signal oder background files or use one file for each particle in the intermediate state.
 The real cannot and should not be splitted up.

-# 3 Use the Neural Net
+## 3 Use the Neural Net

 After creating the text-files open the particleAI.py file to set up some last things.

+--- WORKING IN PROGRESS ---